Matt Bigelow MBA, CNMT, RT(N)(CT)Biomedical Imaging Consultant

-Dr. Erdal received his PhD in the field of Electrical and Computer Engineering from The Ohio State University and serves as an Assistant Professor of Radiology and Biomedical Informatics.
+Dr. Erdal received his PhD in the field of Electrical and Computer Engineering from The Ohio State University and serves as an Associate Professor of Radiology and Biomedical Informatics.
 He is the Assistant Chief of Medical Imaging Informatics at the OSU Wexner Medical Center’s Department of Radiology, the Director of Laboratory for Augmented Intelligence in Imaging, and Director of Scholarly Activities.

 His primary research interests include: